Cotton plant development

 “While unfertilized ovules do develop fibers, the extent of development is severely limited.”

 Fiber development begins just as the plant prepares to flower.
 As the ovule grows, immature epidermal cells of the future seed coat divide to accommodate the increase in the volume of the ovule.
 Non-fiber epidermal cells divide and expand in a manner so as to increase the surface area of the seed.
 At this point, something happens that nobody has been able to explain – some epidermal cells dramatically change their pattern of growth to become fiber cells.
 Surface cells destined to become fibers stop dividing and dramatically change their growth direction, producing extremely long, single cells that extend perpendicularly above the surface of the ovule.

 After just one day of development, fiber initials take on a tapered appearance and they twist together forming large clusters as they continue growing longer.
 By ten DPA (days post anthesis) the ovule is encased in a tight array of cotton fibers.

 During this phase, the cotton fiber produces a thin, flexible cell wall, capable of growing as the cell volume increases.
 This primary cell wall is similar in structure to the primary cell walls of most other expanding plant cells.
-The wall is coated with a waxy cuticle and is composed of a gel-like matrix of polysaccharides in which are embedded relatively rigid cellulose microfibrils.
+The wall is coated with a waxy cuticle and is composed of a gel-like matrix of polysaccharides in which relatively rigid cellulose microfibrils are embedded.
 The patterns of cellulose microfibrils in the wall control the direction of cell expansion and the ultimate morphology of the fiber.